3dgenerik/reactnd-contacts/reactnd-contacts-server/README.md

-# Server for Contacts Project
+# Server for Contacts project

 This is a backend server for the Contacts app in-class project.
 This project is part of [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).